Randy Meisner Biography

 By the time the Eagles were recording Hotel California, relationships had deteriorated considerably.
 While Frey and Henley continued to work together creating hits, their personal conflicts also grew.
 Joe Walsh had been brought in to replace Leadon, and while his contributions continued to move the band in a rock-oriented direction, Meisner felt increasingly left behind.
 "Try and Love Again" was his only lead on the album, written alone; the song stuck out as the only one on the album not aligned with the Frey/Henley vision of the disillusion created by success that wasn't all it was cracked up to be.

 Amidst band conflict, Meisner's marriage was finally ending.
-His partying, drinking, and drug using was now completely unchecked by any lingering marital guilt.
+His partying, drinking, and drug abuse was now completely unchecked by any lingering marital guilt.
 It began to interfere with performances, and it didn't help Meisner feel any more positive about the band.
 It didn't give him confidence about performing, either.
 He hated touring, hated being in the spotlight, and was nervous about his ability to consistently hit the high notes on "Take It to the Limit" live.
 The song was a show-stopper, however; people loved its dramatic build and soaring climax, and screamed for it every night.
 It was a fundamental part of the Eagles live set.
 When Meisner refused to sing it one night in Knoxville, Tennessee, citing illness that Frey suspected was caused by partying too hard, Frey lost patience with him.
 He called Meisner a vulgar name and threw a sweaty towel in his face, setting off a fistfight that had to be broken up by roadies.
-Meisner decided at that point to leave the band at the end of the tour, hoping that Walsh and Felder would join him; they too had expressed dissatisfaction with the Frey/Henley rule that had now expanded to include manager Irving Azoff.
+Meisner decided at that point to leave the band at the end of the tour, hoping that Walsh and Felder would join him; they too had expressed dissatisfaction with the Frey/Henley reign that had now expanded to include manager Irving Azoff.
 Walsh and Felder refused, proving any prior conversations about forming a trio with Meisner were nothing more than idle talk.
 Before Meisner had a chance to reconsider, he was replaced by Timothy B. Schmit... just as he had been when fired from Poco.

 Now Meisner was on his own.
 In some ways, it was a relief; certainly, there was less pressure on him now.
 On the other hand, going from being a part of the world's most successful band with multitudinous offers down to a solo artist whom few were interested in was a difficult adjustment.
 Under Azoff's continued management, he released a solo album in 1978 and had a song appear on the FM soundtrack.
 Ironically, it was a cover of the Frey/Souther song "Bad Man."